zchee/golang-wiki/CodeReviewComments.md

 t := []string{}
 ```

-The former avoids allocating memory if the string is never appended to.
+The former avoids allocating memory if the slice is never appended to.

 ## Doc Comments